Ritsu-Okazaki/unit2-project/main.md

 ### 3. Read values and timestamps of the recorded data in the server

 To meet **SC#1**/**SC#3**/**SC#4**/**SC#6**: organize analyze and predict the measurements, we needed to first process the data which the sensors have acquired to make them readable and suitable for analysis.
-Measurements are stored in the server in a JavaScript Object Notation or simply JSON format, a text-based method to measure data which is readable for humans and parsable for programs[^11], in a structure like below.
+Measurements are stored in the server in a JavaScript Object Notation or simply JSON format, a text-based method to store data which is readable for humans and parsable for programs[^11], in a structure like below.
 ```
 {
   "readings": [